huichingheng/my-artworks-api/README.md

 - @ app.js, import `const { handle404, handle500 } = require('./middleware/error_handlers.js')` and add `app.use(handle404, handle500)` below.

 ## IS TIME FOR AUTHENTICATION
-- install passport, passport-jwt, jsonwebtoken
+- npm install passport, passport-jwt, jsonwebtoken, mongoose-unique-validator
 - create directory config/passport.js
 - refer to the gitBook: `https://thoughtworks-jumpstart.gitbook.io/jumpstart/back-end-web-development/token-based-authentication` for step by step.
 - put in the `passport.authenticate("jwt", { session: false })` as middleware for those field i want to protect.